dotlang/language/README.md

 C# has dll method which is contains byte-code of the source package.
 DLL has a version metadata but no dep management.
 For dep it has NuGet.

 ## ToDo
-- Runtime - use concept of c++ smart ptr to eliminate GC
 - Add native concurrency and communication tools (green thread, channels) and async i/o
 - Introduce caching of function output
 - Build, versioning, packaging and distribution